IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ```

 If the configuration file is in Yaml format, the following entry means, that by default
-all messages with Info or higher Priority or higher are shown:
+all messages with Info or higher Priority are shown:

 ```yaml
 TraceOptionSeverity: